Real estate investment funds contribute to the construction of 90,000 housing units in Madinah

 Posted in

-Medina Chamber during its participation in the Umrah and Visit Forum reviewed the growth of the hospitality and tourism accommodation sector in the region in light of the annual increase in the number of visitors and tourists coming to Medina.
+Medina Chamber of Commerce highlighted during its participation in the Umrah and Visitation Forum the growth the region’s hospitality and tourism accommodation sector is experiencing, given the annual increase in the number of visitors and tourists coming to Medina.

-Mazen Rajab, Chairman of the Chamber, revealed on the closing day of the forum yesterday, the promising investment opportunities in The hospitality sector in Medina, amid the integration of efforts between government agencies and the private sector to achieve greater results in the tourism accommodation and hospitality sector, in accordance with the targets of the Kingdom's Vision 2030.
+On the forum’s closing day yesterday, Chamber Chairman Mazen Rajab highlighted promising investment opportunities in the hospitality sector in Madinah, amid coordinated efforts between government agencies and the private sector to achieve greater results in the tourism accommodation and hospitality sector, in line with the objectives of the Kingdom’s Vision 2030.

-The Chairman of the Medina Chamber pointed out that the positive role of real estate investment funds by building (90) thousand housing units in Medina is a major supporter of efforts to accelerate meeting the needs of the region from major hotel projects and real estate development, pointing out that the decision for non-Saudis to own property within the geographical scope of Makkah and Madinah will create a qualitative shift in attracting foreign investments and accelerating the growth of the real estate development sector.
+The Chairman of the Board of Directors of the Madinah Chamber of Commerce noted that the positive role of real estate investment funds—through the construction of 90,000 residential units in Madinah—is a key driver in accelerating efforts to meet the region’s needs for major hotel projects, as well as real estate development projects, noting that the decision to allow non-Saudis to own property within the geographical areas of Makkah and Madinah will bring about a qualitative shift in attracting foreign investment and accelerate the growth of the real estate development sector.

-The Medina Chamber's participation in the forum focused on efforts to strengthen partnerships and attract local and international investors to benefit from the unique components of Medina, a global religious and tourist destination.
+The Madinah Chamber of Commerce’s participation in the forum focused on efforts to strengthen partnerships and attract local and international investors to capitalize on the unique assets of Madinah, a global religious and tourist destination.